-(8) Bouncer seat--A stationary seat designed to provide gentle rocking or bouncing motion by an infant's movement, or by battery-operated movement.
+(9) Bouncer seat--A stationary seat designed to provide gentle rocking or bouncing motion by an infant's movement, or by battery-operated movement.
 This type of equipment is designed for an infant's use from birth until the child can sit up unassisted.

-(9) Caregiver--A person who is counted in the child to caregiver ratio, whose duties include the supervision, guidance, and protection of a child.
+(10) Caregiver--A person who is counted in the child to caregiver ratio, whose duties include the supervision, guidance, and protection of a child.
 As used in this chapter, a caregiver must meet the minimum education, work experience, and training qualifications required under Subchapter D of this chapter (relating to Personnel).
-A caregiver is usually an employee, but may also be a substitute, volunteer, or contractor, as outlined in Subchapter D, Division 5 of this chapter.
+A caregiver is usually an employee, but may also be a substitute, volunteer, or contractor, as outlined in paragraph (19) of this section and Subchapter D, Division 5 of this chapter.

-(10) Certified Child-Care Professional Credential--A credential given by the National Early Childhood Program Accreditation to a person working directly with children.
+(11) Certified Child-Care Professional Credential--A credential given by the National Early Childhood Program Accreditation to a person working directly with children.
 The credential is based on assessed competency in several areas of child care and child development.

-(11) Certified lifeguard--A person who has been trained in life saving and water safety by a qualified instructor, from a recognized organization that awards a certificate upon successful completion of the training.
-The certificate is not required to use the term "lifeguard," but the permit holder must be able to document that the certificate represents the type of training described.
+(12) Certified lifeguard--A person who has been trained in life saving and water safety by a qualified instructor, from a recognized organization that awards a certificate upon successful completion of the training.
+The certificate is not required to use the term "lifeguard," but the permit holder must be able to document that the certificate is current, relevant to the type of water activity in which children will engage, and representative of the type of training described.

-(12) CEUs--Continuing education units.
+(13) CEUs--Continuing education units.
 A standard unit of measure for adult education and training activities.
 One CEU equals 10 clock hours of participation in an organized, continuing-education experience, under responsible, qualified direction and instruction.
 Although a person may obtain a CEU in many of the same settings as clock hours, the CEU provider must meet the criteria established by the International Association for Continuing Education and Training to be able to offer the CEU.